 I see a lot of chefs trying too hard to create great food.
-I made the same mistake when opening my first fine dining restaurant.
+I made the same mistake when opening my first fine-dining restaurant.
 I tried really hard to be everything to everyone; my core menu was huge, supported with monthly seasonal food promotions.
-I featured duck fat fried pomme frites on my menu and remember they where a hit.
-My duck fat extra crispy roasted Idaho potatoes by themself are great and can be served as a side for breakfast, brunch or buffet food, etc.
+I featured duck fat fried pomme frites on my menu and remember they were a hit.
+My duck fat extra crispy roasted Idaho potatoes by themself are great and can be served as a side for breakfast, brunch, buffet food, etc.

 Simplicity is the name of the game and oven roasting potatoes in duck fat is as simple as it gets.